IMPORTANCE OF THE CHOICE OF LEGAL STRUCTURE

 Consequently, a large number of owners of small SMEs for whom this sale often represents the capital used to finance their retirement realize that once the taxes and duties have been paid, the balance will not be enough to achieve their goal.

-If the legal structure of the seller is a sole proprietorship or a general partnership, the capital gain from a sale of the company (ie the difference between the price paid by the buyer and the book value of the company) will be subject to the income tax and social insurance in addition to other income in the year of the sale, which is equivalent, depending on the private taxation of the person concerned, to charges of up to 50% of the sale profit.
+If the seller's legal structure is a sole proprietorship or a general partnership, thecapital gain from a sale of a company (i.e., the difference between the price paid by the buyer and the book value of the company) will be subject to income tax and social security contributions in addition to other income in the year of the sale, which, depending on the individual's private tax situation, amounts to charges of up to 50% of the sale profit.

 The tax rate on the sale of a business can vary between 0% and 50% depending on the structure of the transaction.